 Indianapolis Convention Center Indianapolis IN 4-1-11

-Marisa Moseley completed her third season as a coach on the University of Connecticut women's basketball staff.
+Marisa Moseley completed her fourth season as a coach on the University of Connecticut women's basketball staff.

-Moseley will work primarily with the post players at Connecticut and spent the 2007-08 and 2008-09 seasons as an assistant coach on the women's basketball staff at the University of Minnesota.
+Moseley has worked primarily with the post players at Connecticut and spent the 2007-08 and 2008-09 seasons as an assistant coach on the women's basketball staff at the University of Minnesota.
 She will also assist in all facets of recruiting and player development.

 "Marisa is an outstanding young coach who will be a perfect fit here at UConn," UConn head coach Geno Auriemma said.
 "She has outstanding people skills and her experiences at Minnesota have prepared her well for the challenges she will face at Connecticut.
 Marisa will be a terrific coach on the floor as well as an excellent recruiter.
 I'm thrilled to have her on our staff and our players will be as well."